 Watching my daughter receive three anesthetic injections prior to her latest dental work, I thought, “Okay, but which is more toxic to her body: fluoride toothpaste topically, or these drugs directly into her bloodstream?”

-I’m also wondering about the synergy of using fluoride in toothpaste and then holding the Bone Support nano-sized minerals in the mouth immediately afterwards – would this re-mineralize the teeth further and provide even harder enamel?
+I’m also wondering about the synergy of using fluoride in toothpaste and then holding the Bone Matrix nano-sized minerals in the mouth immediately afterwards – would this re-mineralize the teeth further and provide even harder enamel?

 “A report by Czechoslovakian researchers indicates that fluoride matters little when it comes to preventing tooth decay.
 A study of 745 children aged 6 to 14 years, from several localities of Czechoslovakia where the drinking water contains calcium and magnesium in large amounts, showed impressively fewer caries in these children than in others throughout the country.
 This finding was no surprise to other scientists who reported previously that calcium combined with magnesium has a beneficial effect on the resistance of teeth to caries.
 Interestingly, in all of the localities where tooth decay was below average, the fluoride content of the water was also low.”
 (Cesk.
 Stomat., May-June, 1966.)